Our knowledge of orthopaedics. Your best health.

 Osteoporosis and Spinal Fractures

 As we get older, our bones get thinner and our bone strength decreases.
-Osteoporosis is a disease in which bones become very weak and more likely to break.
-It often develops unnoticed over many years, with no symptoms or discomfort until a bone breaks.
+Osteoporosis is a condition in which bones are very weak and are more likely to break.
+It often develops slowly over time, and people often do not know they have osteoporosis until a bone breaks.

-Fractures caused by osteoporosis most often occur in the spine.
-Spinal fractures — called vertebral compression fractures — occur an estimated 1.5 million times each year in the United States.
-They are almost twice as common as other fractures typically linked to osteoporosis, such as broken hips and wrists.
+Fractures from osteoporosis most often happen in the spine.
+These spine fractures — called vertebral compression fractures — happen about 1.5 million times every year in the U.S. They are almost twice as common as other fractures linked to osteoporosis, like hip fractures and wrist fractures.

-Not all vertebral compression fractures are due to osteoporosis.
-But when the disease is involved, a fracture is often a patient's first sign of a weakened skeleton from osteoporosis.
+Not all spinal compression fractures are caused by osteoporosis.
+But when they are, the fracture is often the first sign that a person has weak bones.
 To learn more about osteoporosis: Osteoporosis.

 Anatomy

-Your spine is made up of 24 bones, called vertebrae, that are stacked onr on top of one another.
-These bones connect to create a canal that protects the spinal cord.
+The spine has 24 bones called vertebrae stacked on top of each other.
+These bones create a tunnel that protects the spinal cord.
 Other parts of your spine include:

 Spinal cord and nerves.
-These "electrical cables" travel through the spinal canal carrying messages between your brain and muscles.
-Nerve roots branch out from the spinal cord through openings in the vertebrae.
+These work like electrical wires, running through the spinal canal and carrying messages between your brain and muscles.
+Nerve roots leave the spinal cord through openings in the vertebrae.

 Normal spine anatomy